Kast0000/Valve/README.md

 Can also use for blatant and has rage features ( Anti flame and more )

-We dont take user logs only hwid and key and discord user
+We dont take or sell user logs only hwid and key and discord user

 # Features